 Meetup is a service to organize different kinds of events such as sports, language exchange, travel events, and many other more.
 Meetup is NOT a dating app, but if you get lucky, you may be able to meet someone in one of the events with the same interest as you.
 You can install Meetup application on your phone, and check events that are available near your area.
 I was introduced to a Meetup badminton event by a workmate.
 On the first Meetup event that I attended, I played with people from different countries, then we ate dinner together.
 That was the first time that I have ever gone out with a group of people from different countries, and it was fun (I call it the awakening haha).

 There are other activities that can be done in Japan.

-For relaxation, you can do yoga or pilates (these events are also available in Meetup though).
-Lately, I started going to The Vancouver Sky Studio to try pilates and yoga.
+For relaxation, you can do yoga or pilates.
+Once, I went to The Vancouver Sky Studio to try pilates and yoga.
 They offer trial classes, and yoga/pilates sessions in English.

-If you want to immerse yourself in a community, you can also try going to church.
+And if you want to immerse yourself in a community, you can also try going to church.
 There are Catholic/Christian churches in Japan, and most of the people there will gladly help you out.
-(Disclaimer: I am not a religious person, but I had experiences going to church in Japan, and I can say that they have a strong community there.)
+(Disclaimer: I am not a religious person, but I had experiences going to a church in Japan, and I can say that they have a strong community there.)

 Lastly, if you just want to chill in your own home, this is also an option.
 Stay in your bed, be lazy, and watch anything on Netflix, Prime Video, or Youtube (Japan’s Internet is quite fast).
 You do you.